karolsluszniak/ex_check/README.md

 ### Autofixing

-You may automatically fix trivial issues by triggering the fix mode on the CI as well.
+You may automatically fix and commit back trivial issues by triggering the fix mode on the CI as well.
 In order to do so, you'll need a CI script or workflow similar to the example below:

 ```bash
 mix check --fix && \